FARADAY WORKS

 Part of the Charlton Riverside Masterplan, Faraday Works is an innovative mixed-use development in southeast London, adjacent to the Thames Barrier.
 The scheme is focused on creating a vibrant, sustainable community that combines residential, commercial, and community spaces within new and retrofit buildings.

-Coffey has designed two buildings for the scheme: the Telephone Building is a sensitive retrofit and extension of a listed Faraday Works’ building and Junction Box is a modern, mixed-use new build.
+Coffey has designed two buildings for the scheme: the Junction Box is a sensitive retrofit and extension of a listed Faraday Works’ building and the Faraday Building is a modern, mixed-use new build.

 RESPONDING TO LIGHT